 Preview Image: A small graphic is suggested that summarizes the article pictorially.
 This graphic appears with the title and introduction.
 It is also used in listings and is used to characterize the content of the manuscript.
 Do not use copyrighted pictures without permission.
 The picture may be of equipment/materials used, a graphic created on the computer or anything that might give the reader a sense of the manuscript.
 You may use clipart or other free use software to create the graphic.
 Play it safe and if you are in doubt about using an image that you have copied from somewhere, ask and acknowledge that permission.
 ChemEd X photo release forms (Photo Release for Minor Child and Photo Release for Adult Subject) must be signed and submitted to admin when posting photographs of people.

-Keywords: Authors should indicate keywords that will allow for searching the content on the site.
+Keywords: Authors should indicate keywords that will allow for categorizing and searching the content on the site.

 Acknowledgments: Include grant and other financial support, technical assistance, colleagues’ advice, and so forth.
 If the manuscript refers to previously published material, give credit.
-If the original author is unknown, highlight other web sites that similar activities are already published.
+If the original author is unknown, highlight other web sites where similar activities are already published.
 Cite any resources used in the creation of the manuscript, including literature cited, notes, and URLs.
+NOTE: If you have previously published any of the content included in your submission (even if it was on your own website) you need to include that work in your citations.

 - Place tables, figures, and graphs (with titles) where they are referred to in the text.